dogecoinfoundation/foundation.dogecoin.com/content/trailmap/prologue.md

 the community to sign it by clicking the tweet button; the response was overwhelmingly positive.

-The Manifesto was our attempt at reducing down everything the community wanted from the Dogecoin project: a 'Currency of the people, for the people and by the people', something humanity could really use, to buy a coffee or pay the rent.
+The Manifesto was our attempt at capturing everything the community wanted from the Dogecoin project: a 'Currency of the people, for the people and by the people', something humanity could really use, to buy a coffee or pay the rent.